brunohs1993/Nanokappa/README.md

 ![](/readme_fig/logo_white.png#gh-light-mode-only)
 ![](/readme_fig/logo_black.png#gh-dark-mode-only)

-# What is nano-k?
+# What is nano-$\kappa$?

-Nano-k is a Python code for phonon transport simulation.
+Nano-$\kappa$ is a Python code for phonon transport simulation.
 It allows to estimate the transport of heat in a given material by importing its properties derived from ab-initio calculations.
 It is possible to use standard geometries or import external ones.

 # Setting the environment

-It is recommended to run nano-k using a Conda environment.
-It can be set by following the steps:
+It is recommended to run nano-$\kappa$ using a Conda environment.
+Firstly, install Anaconda on your computer (https://www.anaconda.com/).

-1. Clone this repository or download its files to the desired folder;
+Next, clone this repository or download its files to the desired folder.

-2. Install Anaconda on your computer (https://www.anaconda.com/);
+The necessary libraries can be installed either automatically or manually.

+## **Automatic installation:**

-3. To set the `nanokappa` environment automatically, open `Nanokappa` folder on terminal and run (make sure Python version $\geq$ 3.5):
+To set the `nanokappa` environment automatically, open `Nanokappa` folder on terminal and run (make sure Python version $\geq$ 3.5):

         python set_env/set_env.py

-This should ensure that all necessary packages are installed either from conda repositories or via pip.
+This should ensure that all necessary packages are installed either from Conda repositories or via pip.
 A test simulation is run at the end to check if everything goes ok.
 It should take some minutes.

+## **Manual installation**

-4. You can also set the environment manually.
-Create an environment (here called `nanokappa`, but it is an user's choice) and activate it:
+If you prefer, you can also set the environment manually:

+1. Create an environment (here called `nanokappa`, but it is an user's choice) and activate it:

        conda create -n nanokappa python=3.8
        conda activate nanokappa

-5. Add conda-forge to the available channels:
+2. Add conda-forge to the available channels:

        conda config --add channels conda-forge

-6. Install the needed modules:
+3. Install the needed modules:

         conda install -n nanokappa --file <path-to-nanokappa>/Nanokappa/set_env/modules.txt

-**Obs.**: Depending on the operating system, some modules may not be available on conda repositories.
-In this case, manually install from conda the available modules and try to install the remaining via pip by running `conda run -n nanokappa python -m pip install module1 module2 [module3 ...]`.
-This is done automatically by the `set_env.py` file mentioned on step 3.

-7. Run a test by executing `python nanokappa.py -ff <path-to-nanokappa>/Nanokappa/parameters_test.txt`.
+4. Run a test by executing `python nanokappa.py -ff <path-to-nanokappa>/Nanokappa/parameters_test.txt`.
 The resulting files should be located at `Nanokappa/test_results/test_X/`.
 These result files can be safely deleted after the test is finished.

+**Obs.**: Depending on the operating system, some modules may not be available on Conda repositories.
+In this case, check the modules that caused errors, and manually install from Conda the available modules by running:

+        conda install -n nanokappa module1 module2 [module3 ...]

+And then try to install the remaining via pip by running

+        conda run -n nanokappa python -m pip install module1 module2 [module3 ...]

+This proedure is done automatically by the `set_env.py` when running the automatic installation.

 <!-- **Obs.**: To install on the cluster: